GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 ### Blueprints

 Using the "Get Blueprint" button in the Stage settings gui will create a blueprint of the current stage.
-In the "Blueprints" tab, the "Make Blueprint Book" button will create a blueprint book of the entire assembly.
+In the "Blueprints" tab, the "Make Blueprint Book" button will create a blueprint book of all staged.

-The Blueprints tab also has more options for creating blueprints, such as synchronizing grid-size settings, or including the next stage's tiles in each blueprint (useful for landfill).
+The Blueprints tab also has more options for creating blueprints, such as synchronizing grid-size settings, including the next stage's tiles in each blueprint (useful for landfill).

 ## Feedback